 Preparation of the game is easy.
 Instead of assembling the island of Catan, you simply extend the Bavaria game map.
-You need the cards and game pieces of The Settlers of Catan Base Game.
+You need the cards and game pieces of the Catan base game.

 About the game

 The intersections marked with a victory point symbol are new.
-At the beginning of the game, here you place either a Catan chit from the Seafarers expansion or any other marker, e. g., a coin.
-The first player to reach a victory point intersection with a chit or marker on it by road receives that chit/marker and thus obtains a victory point.
+At the beginning of the game, here you place either a Catan chip from the Seafarers expansion or any other marker, e. g., a coin.
+The first player to reach a victory point intersection with a chip or marker on it by road receives that chit/marker and thus obtains a victory point.